andersonscreekps/andersonscreekps-website/content/our-school/story.md

 +++
 ## About

-Anderson's Creek Primary School is located roughly 20 kilometres north-east of Melbourne's city centre in the leafy suburb of Warrandyte.
+Andersons Creek Primary School is located roughly 20 kilometres north-east of Melbourne's city centre in the leafy suburb of Warrandyte.
 The school is named after Andersons Creek which flows past the school before joining the Yarra River.

 Our school grounds provide a variety of spaces for students of all year levels to enjoy both passive and active recreation activities.